danbev/learning-iot/README.md

 This is a single point instead of a region.

 So lets say we want to send 5 (101).
-First we have to let the receiver know that we are going to send by setting a wire to high which is sometimes called slave select (SS_bar).
+First we have to let the receiver know that we are going to send by setting a wire to low which is sometimes called slave select (SS_bar).
 After this is done we can send bits to the receiver:
 ```
     Sender                   Receiver